cw-ec/map_series/toolbox/README.md

     2023-11-22 11:24:31,259 [INFO] DONE!

 Note that the above log contains a timestamp, the type of information the message is intended to convey and the message itself.
-There are several  type fo message that could be conveyed.
+There are several types of message that can be conveyed in this file.

 - INFO: Standard Message meant to convey some generic status of the tool
 - WARNING: Something has occurred while running the tool that raised a warning.
-While the tool will still continue to run after a warning it would be noted as whatever caused the warning may effect the  quality output.
+While the tool will still continue to run after a warning it would be noted as whatever caused the warning may affect the  quality output.
 - ERROR: An error has occurred that has caused the tool to fail.
 No outputs are produced when an error occurs.

+The majority of all messages will be INFO used to indicate the tools progress in its process.
+Any WARNING or ERROR messages should be considered abnormal as they indicate a problem and should be investigated.

 ## Component 1: PDF Map Production and Post Processing

-Below is detailed documentation of each tool in component 1 dealing with the creation, organization, and manipulation of map pdfs.
+The section below contains detailed documentation for each tool in component 1 dealing with the creation, organization, and manipulation of map pdfs.

 ### APRX to PDF (aprx_to_pdf.py)